 - reduce depression

 - lower blood pressure

 It is common for seniors to resist change, and some may need encouragement to get more socially involved, but the benefits of an active social lifestyle reach well into the future.
-At the Warm Valley Lodge residents have access to friends and staff 24 hours a day 7 days a week, and yet have all the privacy they want.
-We often see huge improvements in wellbeing when people move in to the Lodge based on the quality food, exercise, increased activities/socialization and medication management.
-Feel free to call or stop by for more information.
+At Warm Valley Lodge, we often see huge improvements in wellbeing among new residents, because of the quality food, exercise, increased activities/socialization and medication management.